 Yes, I've heard criticism that the LinkedIn Recommendations are always positive, so they can't be useful.
 It makes little sense to me.
 Who offers references, even privately, that are not from someone with a similarly-positive opinion of the job seeker?
 Why would anyone expect different action or a different result?

-Having a complete and active LinkedIn Profile affirms that the job seeker understands how to operate in today’s largest online business network.
-It also indicates that the job seeker understands the importance of the Internet to business, from marketing and sales to research and data collection. ”Old fogies” don’t have LinkedIn Profiles and don’t understand how important it is (which is really too bad!).
+Having a complete and active LinkedIn Profile affirms that the job seeker understands how to operate in today's largest online business network.
+It also indicates that the job seeker understands the importance of the Internet to business, from marketing and sales to research and data collection.
+"Old fogies" don't have LinkedIn Profiles and don't understand how important a LinkedIn Profile is for the success of their job search (which is really too bad!).

 Having a public site where the information on the resume may be confirmed (or not) is an enormous help to employers.
 And, it is also a help to job seekers.
 Certainly, some people may not be 100% truthful on their LinkedIn Profiles, but they are often more truthful in a venue where false or misleading claims may be "outed" by people who know better.
 Social Proof comes to job search through, logically, social media.